bsu-cs222-fall23-dll/WikipediaReaderDevlinHicks-ReesBomgardner/README.md

 Name of Project: Project One First Iteration
-Name of File Adder: Rees Bomgarnder & Devlin Hicks
+Name of File Adders: Rees Bomgarnder & Devlin Hicks This project will allow you to enter the name of a Wikipedia Article and the program will give you the most recent changes, usernames, and timestamps for the changes.
+These are all in reverse chronological order.
+There is one minor complication in that you will have to run this at least twice as there is an error when you run it once.
+It will go away on the second and further runs.
+This will be until you stop it.